traefik/traefikee-helm-chart/README.md

-# Traefik Enterprise Edition
+# Traefik Enterprise

 ## Introduction

-This chart installs the Traefik EE on a Kubernetes cluster, an optional subchart of [Traefik Mesh](https://github.com/traefik/mesh-helm-chart) is also bundled.
+This chart installs the Traefik Enterprise on a Kubernetes cluster, an optional subchart of [Traefik Mesh](https://github.com/traefik/mesh-helm-chart) is also bundled.

 ## Installation